lucee/lucee-docs/docs/03.reference/01.functions/generatersakeys/function.md

 ---
-title: generatersakeys
+title: generateRSAkeys
 id: function-generatersakeys
 related:
+- function-decrypt
+- function-encrypt
 categories:
+- crypto
 ---

-Generates a secure keys (private and public) for use in the encrypt function with the RSA algorithm.
+Generates a secure key (private and public) for use in the encrypt function with the RSA algorithm.